JoshDoug/Notes/R/R-Lang.md

 `example(functionName)` - brings up examples for the specified function

+`print(variable)` - not sure how this is different from just running a variable on its own, but yeah, this'll print it

 ### IO - Reading data in from a spreadsheet

 `data.csv <- read.csv("/path/to/data.csv")` # Read in a csv, provide the path to it.